operatr-io/community/README.md

 Secure, self-contained, more than monitoring.
 Inspect topics, manage configuration, manage ACLs, integrate with Enterprise Monitoring, and deploy behind firewalls.
 Clip OPERATR on to a Kafka cluster for immediate value results.

-Be an early adopter and sign-up for an [unlimited, free trial](https://operatr.io/#/get-operatr) until 14 December, 2019.
+Take an [unlimited, free trial](https://operatr.io/#/get-operatr) on us until February 2020.

-Take [two minutes to evaluate OPERATR](https://github.com/operatr-io/local) locally with docker-compose.
+Evaluate OPERATR locally in [two minutes](https://github.com/operatr-io/local) with docker-compose.

-Launching November 2019, from $50/month.

 # Community